The Vermont Statutes Online

 (4) the conditions upon which such notes, bonds, and other obligations may be transferred; and

-(5) for limitations on the Corporation's issuance of additional notes, bonds, or other debt obligations, and on the expenditure of revenues related thereto; and upon the refunding of its outstanding or other notes, bonds, or other obligations.
+(5) for limitations on the Corporation’s issuance of additional notes, bonds, or other debt obligations, and on the expenditure of revenues related to them; and upon the refunding of its outstanding or other notes, bonds, or other obligations.

 (d) Nonenumerated powers.
-The Corporation has the power to exercise all or part of a combination of the powers granted in this chapter; to make covenants other than and in addition to, but not inconsistent with, the covenants herein expressly authorized; to make such covenants and to do any and all acts and things as may be necessary or prudent to adequately secure its notes, bonds, or other obligations or, as will tend to make its notes, bonds, and other obligations more marketable notwithstanding that such covenants, acts or things are not enumerated herein.
+The Corporation has the power to exercise all or part of a combination of the powers granted in this chapter; to make covenants other than and in addition to, but not inconsistent with, the covenants expressly authorized in this section; to make such covenants and to do any and all acts and things as may be necessary or prudent to adequately secure its notes, bonds, or other obligations or as will tend to make its notes, bonds, and other obligations more marketable notwithstanding that such covenants, acts, or things are not enumerated in this section.

 (f) Indemnification.
 Neither the members of the Board nor executive officers of the Corporation nor any other person executing the Corporation’s notes, bonds, or other obligations shall be subject to any personal liability or accountability by reason of the issuance of such notes, bonds, or other obligations.

-(g) Any law to the contrary notwithstanding, a bond, note, or other obligation issued under this chapter is fully negotiable for all purposes of 9A V.S.A. § 1-101 et seq., and each holder or owner of such, or of any coupon appurtenant thereto, by accepting the bond or note or other obligation or coupon shall be conclusively deemed to have agreed that such instrument is fully negotiable for those purposes, and all bonds, notes, or other obligations and interest coupons appertaining to them issued by the Corporation shall have and are hereby declared to have all the qualities and incidents of investment securities under 9A V.S.A. § 1-101 et seq., but no provision of those sections respecting the filing of a financing statement to perfect a security interest shall be applicable to any pledge made or security interest created in connection with the issuance of the bonds, notes, other obligations, or coupons.
+(g) Fully negotiable instruments.
+Notwithstanding any provision of law to the contrary, a bond, note, or other obligation issued under this chapter is fully negotiable for all purposes of 9A V.S.A. § 1-101 et seq., and each holder or owner of such, or of any coupon appurtenant to them, by accepting the bond or note or other obligation or coupon shall be conclusively deemed to have agreed that such instrument is fully negotiable for those purposes, and all bonds, notes, or other obligations and interest coupons appertaining to them issued by the Corporation shall have and are hereby declared to have all the qualities and incidents of investment securities under 9A V.S.A. § 1-101 et seq., but no provision of those sections respecting the filing of a financing statement to perfect a security interest shall be applicable to any pledge made or security interest created in connection with the issuance of the bonds, notes, other obligations, or coupons.

-(k) The Corporation is designated as the guarantor, servicer, and secondary loan market for all educational loans in this State.
+(k) Role of the Corporation.
+The Corporation is designated as the guarantor, servicer, and secondary loan market for all educational loans in this State.

-(l) Notwithstanding any general or special law to the contrary, the provisions of 8 V.S.A. chapter 73 shall not apply to the Corporation or to any loan heretofore or hereafter made, purchased, or guaranteed pursuant to this chapter.
+(l) 8 V.S.A.
+Chapter 73 inapplicable.
+Notwithstanding any general or special law to the contrary, the provisions of 8 V.S.A. chapter 73 (licensed lenders, mortgage brokers, mortgage loan originators, sales finance companies, and loan solicitation companies) shall not apply to the Corporation or to any loan made, purchased, or guaranteed pursuant to this chapter.